 If your job is less flexible, try negotiating a compromise that works for both you and your employer.
 Start by asking to work from home one day each week on a trial basis.
-Even skipping your commute just one day per week represents a substantial decrease in your carbon emissions.
+Even skipping your commute just one day per week can help you decrease your carbon footprint.
 (You can use this calculator to figure out exactly how much!)

 6. Buy better clothes.

-We aren’t making this up: small tweaks to your wardrobe can help the environment.
+We aren’t making this up: small tweaks to your wardrobe can help you decrease your carbon footprint.
 “Fast fashion” is the technical term for brands like H&M and Forever21 that churn out high volumes of low-quality clothing meant to last only a season or two.

 This cycle of short use leads to a demand for a lot more clothing, which in turn has a negative impact on our resources.
 According to the U.N.
 Economic Commission for Europe, the production of one cotton shirt uses 2,700 liters of water.
 Clothing factories expel toxic dyes and plastic microfibers into the environment.
 And on the back end, the disposal of worn-out clothing adds up to 92 million tons of solid waste each year.